akanadocs/docs-test/ev/envision_install/installing_envision_v11.md

 <p><a href="#top">back to top</a></p>

 ### Step 11: Review Reference Guide</h3></a>
-To learn about Envision functionality and how to configure various monitoring scenarios, refer to  [Envision Reference 1.0](../envision_reference/env_toc.html).
+To learn about Envision functionality and how to configure various monitoring scenarios, refer to  [Envision Reference](../envision_reference/env_toc.html).

 <a href="#top">back to top</a>